Quantum-Chemistry-Group-BNU/FOCUS/docs/source/tutorials/sadmrg.rst

    singlet
    $end

-Convert a csf into a nonsu2 mps, and then sample dets
+Convert a CSF into a nonsu2 mps, and then sample dets
 =====================================================

 Input: